-Antique and collectible collections have a special meaning and presence in the world of
+Collections of antiques and collectibles have a special meaning and presence in the world of

 mundane individual items can take on new